eyedeekay/sam-forwarder/README.md

 Datagrams are still a work-in-progress.
 They're enabled, but I don't know for sure how well they'll work yet.
 TCP is pretty good though.

+I've only enabled the use of a subset of the i2cp and tunnel configuration options, the ones I use the most and for no other real reason assume other people use the most.
+They're pretty easy to add, it's just boring. *If you* *want an i2cp or tunnel option that isn't available, bring it to my attention* *please.* I'm pretty responsive when people actually contact me, it'll probably be added within 24 hours.

+I should probably have some options that are available in other general network utilities like netcat and socat(ephsite may have it's name changed to samcat at that point).
+Configuring timeouts and the like.
+In order to do this, some of the existing flags should also be aliased to be more familiar and netcat-like.

+I want it to be able to use poorly formed ini files, in order to accomodate the use of INI-like labels.
+For now, my workaround is to comment out the labels until I deal with this.